shaozilee/bmp-js/README.md

 }
 ```

 To encode to 4 or 8 bit a color palette must be provided.
-1 bit defaults to black and white but you can override those via palette.
+1 bit defaults to black and white but you can override this via palette.

 ```js
 const rawData = bmp.encode({